abentley/oaf/README.md

 # Interoperability
 ## File-format compatibility
-Oaf is a front-end for Git, so all of its operations on repositories are performed by invoking Git commands.
-Everything it does could be accomplished by a series of Git commands, meaning everything is completely compatible with Git.
+Oaf is implemented using a combination of the Git CLI and libgit2.  libgit2 is used by most major Git hosting platforms, so it is well-tested.
+Compatibility with Git should be extremely high.

 ## Interchange with other users
 The use of `merge` improves mechanical interoperability, but may cause friction